Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __New feature__

 * Organizations with active __Amplify Integration__ subscriptions may now configured Integration environments.
-These environments will be linked to from a new capabilty on *Platform Home* and in the common navigation header's service switcher.
+These environments will be linked to from a new capability on *Platform Home* and in the common navigation header's service switcher.

 __Fixed issue__